Below is a list of our most frequently asked questions.

 Who gives leadership to the Fellowship Chaplaincy Ministry?

-Our President, Steve Jones as Director, and his Associate, Thomas Hopkins, give servant-leadership to the Fellowship’s Chaplaincy ministry.
+Our President, Steve Jones as Director, and Chaplaincy Coordinator, Larry Freeman, give servant-leadership to the Fellowship’s Chaplaincy ministry.

 What areas of ministry are Fellowship chaplains involved in across Canada?